go-plus/io/README.md

   4
   def

-If you want to solve this problem, give him a bigger cache.
+If you want to solve this problem, give it a bigger cache.